List of north–south roads in Toronto: Parliament Street

 Parliament Street was the site of the original Parliament Buildings of Upper Canada, constructed on Front Street between Berkeley and Parliament by 1797 under the orders of John Graves Simcoe.
 The buildings, planned as one building with two wings, were not completed and in 1813 were destroyed by the invading American army.
 Parliament Street begins at Lake Shore Boulevard East, where it continues southwest as Queen's Quay, and travels north along the eastern outskirts of downtown Toronto.
 The road ends at Bloor Street East between the Rosedale and Sherbourne phases of the Prince Edward Viaduct.
 Prior to the construction of the viaduct, Parliament Street ended at Hayter Street.

 Pharmacy Avenue

 Pharmacy Avenue likely takes its name from a local pharmacy, beyond which no information is available.
-The road weaves through Toronto as would any other road.
-The road is cutoff at Ontario Highway 401 in the 1950s but as a sideroad for farms the roadway was connected.
+The road is cut off at Ontario Highway 401 in the 1950s but as a sideroad for farms the roadway was connected.

 North of Steeles in Markham, the road becomes Esna Park Drive, then the road turns and runs west at Alden Road until meeting Woodbine Ave, after which it becomes John Street.
 After its turn west, when continuing north it becomes Rodick Road, which it continues as until after 16th Avenue where it turns west and ends on Woodbine Avenue.

 Port Union Road

-Port Union Road is a residential street that carries traffic from Sheppard Avenue East at Kingston Road southwards to south of Lawrence Avenue East into Port Union Waterfront Park.
-It was named after the former village of Port Union, south-east of the current neighbourhood that bears the same name.
+Port Union Road is a residential artery that carries traffic from Sheppard Avenue East at Kingston Road southwards to south of Lawrence Avenue East into Port Union Waterfront Park.
+It was named after the Port Union neighbourhood, which was originally a hamlet within Pickering until 1974.